effektif/user-docs/docs/chapters/action-types/javascript.rst

    JavaScript test values

-To show you the data structures, we've changed the Javascript to print all variables.
+To show you the data structures, we've changed the JavaScript to print all variables.

 .. figure:: /_static/images/javascript.6.png

    JavaScript script

-When clicking `Test it` again, we can see the json structure of the variable data for the different variable types.
+When clicking `Test it` again, we can see the JSON structure of the variable data for the different variable types.

+..
+TODO update screenshot

 .. figure:: /_static/images/javascript.7.png

-   JavaScript json values
+   JavaScript JSON values